murraygm/qse-mgoimagegrid/README.md

 **In recent releases (eg: Feb 2018 ) you will need to put all the images inside a folder inside the Extensions folder.
 That folder needs to get registered with Qlik Sense.
 The best approach is to create a Mashup named the folder you want to use and put the images in there.
 It is also possible to add a .qext file manually on the Desktop to the folder.**

-It appears that with the server you can't get away with just creating the mashup and copying the files into C:\Qlik Sense Storage\StaticContent\Extensions
+It appears that with the server you can't get away with just creating the mashup and copying the files into C:\Qlik Sense Storage\StaticContent\Extensions.
 The only way seems to be to create a mashup folder locally on the desktop, add all the images.
 Zip it, then import it via the QMC to the server in the Extensions area.

 **Where ever possible use the ONLINE option and fully browser accessible URLs instead of the local file approach.**